Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-02.md

   - You can import the inventory Array into any module with `import inventory from './inventory'`.
   - `inventory` is an Array of Objects with properties: id, name, description, price, and category.
 See the notes above for more details.

-**Level 2 Challenge**

-Add some interaction and functionality.
+**Challenge 9** - Add some interaction and functionality.
 The goal here is to click on a category button to filter the list of products so only products in the chosen category are displayed.

 1. Challenge: Clicking a category should display only products in that category.
   - The parent component, that is the component that is parent to both the product list and the category list, should define the current category on `this.state`.